riteshmahanto5/Bank-Loan-Report-Excel-Dashboard/README.md

 # 🏦 Bank Loan Report Dashboard

-## 📂 Dataset
-Access the dataset used for this project in CSV format here: [Dataset CSV File](https://github.com/Bhushan148/Bank-Loan-Report-Dashboard-Excel/blob/main/Dataset.csv)

----

 ## 📊 Project Overview
-The **Bank Loan Report Dashboard** is an Excel-based project inspired by a YouTube tutorial.
+The **Bank Loan Report Dashboard** is an Excel-based project.
 It automates the analysis and visualization of a bank’s loan portfolio, providing critical insights into various loan metrics.
 This dashboard empowers decision-makers with real-time data and in-depth analysis.

 ---